Taxation in Australia: Fringe Benefits Tax

 Fringe Benefits Tax is the tax applied by the Australian Taxation Office to most, although not all, fringe benefits, which are generally non-cash benefits.
 Most fringe benefits are also reported on employee payment summaries for inclusion on personal income tax returns that must be lodged annually.

 Inheritance tax

 There is no inheritance tax in Australia, with all states in Australia abolishing what was known as death duties in 1979 following the lead of the Queensland Government led by Joh Bjelke-Petersen.

+Prior to their abolition between 1977 and 1982, inheritance, estate, and gift taxes in Australia—collectively known as death and gift duties—were imposed by both the Commonwealth and individual states.
+The federal estate duty, introduced under the Estate Duty Assessment Act 1914 (Cth), applied to estates exceeding a basic exemption of about A$40,000 in the late 1970s.
+State duties, operating under separate legislation such as the Probate or Succession Duties Acts, often had lower exemptions of around A$20,000–A$25,000, resulting in many estates being taxed twice.

+Rates were progressive and varied across jurisdictions.
+Federal rates ranged from approximately 1% to 30–35%, while state rates could reach 60–70% on large estates.
+Both systems taxed bequests to spouses and direct descendants at lower rates than transfers to distant relatives or unrelated beneficiaries.
+Separate gift duties applied to lifetime transfers above annual exemptions, typically between A$2,000 and A$5,000, to prevent avoidance of estate duties through inter vivos gifts.

+Despite their design, the combined system was widely criticised for duplication, complexity, and low exemption thresholds that failed to adjust for inflation.
+The duties were seen as disproportionately affecting small estates, widows, and farmers who were sometimes forced to sell property to pay tax liabilities.
+By the mid-1970s, only about 12% of decedents’ estates were subject to federal duty, though roughly double that number were taxed at the state level.

+Abolition began when Queensland repealed its death and gift duties in 1976, followed by South Australia and Western Australia in 1980, Victoria and New South Wales in 1981, and Tasmania in 1982.
+The Commonwealth abolished its estate and gift duties effective 1 July 1979.
+The removal of these taxes left Australia as the only major industrialised nation without a tax on capital transfers such as inheritance or gifts.

-Private pensions (known as superannuation in Australia) may be taxed at up to three points, depending on the circumstances: at the point of tribution to a fund, on investment income and at the time benefits are received.
+Private pensions (known as superannuation in Australia) may be taxed at up to three points, depending on the circumstances: at the point of contribution to a fund, on investment income and at the time benefits are received.

 The compulsory nature of Australian Superannuation means that it is sometimes regarded as being similar to social security taxes levied in other nations.
 This is more frequently the case when comparisons are being made between the tax burden of respective nations.